eng-it/linux-builds/EXAMPLE.md

 could fail when users try to access it from the non-kerberized mountpoint.
 We can do a simple search-and-replace of the one mountpoint string for the other.
 Note that this isn't particularly clever in how it does it (it literally just scans for one string and substitutes it for another, using grep and sed).
+If it tries to edit binaries it'll probably trash them, but text files should be safe.

     eng-fix-install-paths /ad/eng/support/software/linux/opt/64/libctl-3.2.2/